mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-12-non-existence-of-abstract-plane.md

     the physics textbooks.
 My problem isn't the existence or non-existence of the abstract plane, but its usage as an excuse to do lazy science / engineering.

+[^2]: It also makes it much easier to call BS on "purely theoretical" math that
+    might only ever be observable in the neurons of the people who practice it.